guillermooo/sublime-undocs/source/extensibility/completions.rst

 	}

 ``scope``
-	Determines when the autocomplete list will be populated with this list of completions.
+	Determines when the completions list will be populated with this list of completions.
 See :ref:`scopes-and-scope-selectors` for more information.